robert-oros/music-player/README.md

 ### Notes

-- **Highlight Incomplete Features:** Clearly indicate that the "edit" feature is not yet complete and is currently under development.
+> **Highlight Incomplete Features:** Clearly indicate that the "edit" feature, as well as the functionality for selecting and displaying the current song, are not yet complete and are under development.

 <!--